Show All Answers

 Both the Community Center and City Hall are closed on all legal holidays and union mandated holiday observance days, to reduce staff and utility costs.
 This has enabled the City, along with program and staffing cuts, to keep the facilities open as much as possible, to best serve our patrons.

-To see a complete offering of programs, please browse our website or review our current brochure.
+To see a complete offering of programs, please browse our website.
 Registration for programming takes place at the Community Center or online.
-Some programs will allow you to register over the phone with a VISA or MasterCard if you are already in our database and have a current Recreation ID.
-Some programs will require you to register in person, or mail in your completed registration or online.
-Please refer to our brochure for specific program information.
-If you are a resident, some programs will require you to obtain a Recreation ID card, while others it will be to your advantage.Note: we are currently in the process of developing our online registration platform which we anticipate going live very soon.
+Some programs will allow you to register over the phone with a VISA or MasterCard if you are already in our database.
+Some programs may require you to register in person.

 The Cleveland Heights Community Center is located at 1 Monticello Boulevard on the corner of Monticello and Mayfield Road.
 The Main entrance is off of Monticello Boulevard.